yur-spiridonov/yur-spiridonov.github.io/_posts/2026-05-12-binary-arithmetic-problems.md

 Rounding errors accumulate at every stage: during decimal-to-binary conversion of input data, during intermediate binary operations, and during binary-to-decimal conversion of the result.

 The standard makes no distinction between the nature of input data.
 Whether a number is the result of an exact count or a measurement — and therefore inherently approximate — IEEE 754 treats it as exact.
-The representation error of an approximate number in binary format is neither recorded nor propagated through subsequent computations.
+The representation error of an approximate number in binary format is neither recorded nor tracked — and worse, it propagates and accumulates through every subsequent computation.

 ---